 Below are some of the ways in which we currently take action to challenge prejudice and privilege in the many ways they can show up

 The Training Programme tutors ensure that they and anyone involved with Homa takes responsibility for acknowledging, challenging and addressing their own privilege, prejudices, and biases.
 We are inspired by George Dei's view of inclusion “inclusion is not about bringing people into what already exists; it is about creating a new space, a better space for everyone."
 We do this by being willing to listen, learn and change.
-We are committed to ongoing tutor training and development and specific modules as part of the training to deepen trainees' cultural competence as well as ongoing education and dialogue throughout the training.
-We are committed to calling people in to acknowledge their own, societal and institutional racism and specifically the impact that this has in the training group and in the therapy room for people from the global majority (Black, African, Asian, Brown, dual-heritage, and people indigenous to the global south, and or, people who have been racialised as 'ethnic minorities').
+We are committed to ongoing tutor training and development as well as specific modules as part of the training to deepen trainees' cultural competence as well as ongoing education and dialogue throughout the training.
+We are committed to calling people in to acknowledge their own, societal and institutional racism and specifically the impact that this has in the training group and in the therapy room for people from the global majority (Black, African, Asian, Brown, dual-heritage, and people indigenous to the global south, and or, people who have been racialised as ethnic minorities).
 We actively welcome applications from people from the global majority.

 Homa offers a number of bursaries of up to 75% of the total fees to ensure, wherever possible, that our training is accessible to people who do not have the financial means to cover the training fees.